 Ultimately, the goal is clear: to find a pricing plan that meets both financial and operational needs.
 As you explore your options, consider how each model can serve your unique requirements.
 The right choice is not just about cost; it's about maximizing performance and ensuring project success.

-On-Demand Pricing: This model allows users to pay for GPU resources as they use them, providing maximum flexibility.
+On-demand: This model allows users to pay for GPU resources as they use them, providing maximum flexibility.
 It’s ideal for tasks with uncertain demands, though it may become pricier over time.

-Spot Instances: These represent unused GPU resources offered at significantly reduced prices.
+Spot: These represent unused GPU resources offered at significantly reduced prices.
 However, they can be interrupted by the provider, making them suitable for non-critical tasks or batch processing.

 When selecting a GPU pricing plan, several critical factors demand your attention: